 Built in 1963, LC has not had a major renovation since 1993.
 LN, built in 1976, has never had a major renovation.
 Structural issues, safety improvements, and twenty-first century learning environments necessitate action to ensure that schools mirror the excellence expected in the Lawrence Township community.
 Please note that while middle school renovations are not a part of this proposed referendum project, they are still scheduled to take place in 2023 as part of the Blue-Ribbon Facilities Plan, and will be completed without any increase in the district’s current debt service fund tax rate.

-If you have any questions, please do not hesitate to reach out to Communications Director, Dr. Dana Altemeyer.
+If you have additional questions, please do not hesitate to reach out to Director of Communications, Dr. Dana Altemeyer.